nikolay-dementiev/DMUnLoader/DocumentationAndBluePrints/TestPlanning/ProgressView-TestCases.md

 - **Description**: Check if the `DMProgressView` is initialized correctly with default settings.
 - **Steps**:
   - [✅] Use snapshot testing to verify the layout and appearance of `DMProgressView` with default settings.
-  - [🚧] Inspect the view to ensure it contains a `ProgressView` and optional text.
+  - [✅] Inspect the view to ensure it contains a `ProgressView`.
-  - [🚧] Verify that the default text is `"Loading..."`.
+  - [?]
+Verify that the ProgressView's default text is `"Loading..."`.
-  - [🚧] Verify that the default tint color of the progress indicator is `.white`.
+  - [?]
+Verify that the default tint color of the progress indicator is `.white`.
 - **Expected Result**:
   - The view is displayed with a circular progress indicator.
   - The default text `"Loading..."` is displayed.